Monographs

 Peer-reviewed articles

-with A. Tompkins, P. Wagner and J. Hansen, ‘Introduction: The Material Culture of Politics‘, International Journal for History, Culture and Modernity, Vol. 6 (2018), No 1, pp. 1-12.
+with A. Tompkins, P. Wagner and J. Hansen, ‘Introduction: The Material Culture of Politics‘, International Journal for History, Culture and Modernity, Vol 6 (2018), No 1, pp. 1-12.

 with L. Marhoefer, E. Ross Dickinson and J. Roos, ‘A backlash against liberalism?
 What the Weimar Republic can teach us about today’s politics‘, International Journal for History, Culture and Modernity, Vol 5 (2017), No 1, pp. 91-107.

-The ‘Ullstein Spirit’ The Ullstein Publishing House, the End of the Weimar Republic and the Making of Cold War German Identity, 1925–77‘, Journal of Contemporary History, Online First: 26 December 2016
+The ‘Ullstein Spirit’ The Ullstein Publishing House, the End of the Weimar Republic and the Making of Cold War German Identity, 1925–77‘, Journal of Contemporary History, Vol 53 (2018), No 1, pp. 158–184.

 “Bad” Politics and “Good” Culture: New Approaches to the History of the Weimar Republic‘, Central European History, 49 (2016), no 3-4, pp. 441-453